Eventuous/docs/content/docs/application/app-service.md

 The command service itself performs the following operations when handling one command:
 1. Extract the aggregate id from the command, if necessary.
-1. Instantiate all the necessary value objects.
+2. Instantiate all the necessary value objects.
 This could effectively reject the command if value objects cannot be constructed.
 The command service could also load some other aggregates, or any other information, which is needed to execute the command but won't change state.
-1. If the command expects to operate on an existing aggregate instance, this instance gets loaded from the [Aggregate Store](../persistence/aggregate-store.md).
+3. If the command expects to operate on an existing aggregate instance, this instance gets loaded from the [Aggregate Store]({{< ref "aggregate-store" >}}).
-1. Execute an operation on the loaded (or new) aggregate, using values from the command, and the constructed value objects.
+4. Execute an operation on the loaded (or new) aggregate, using values from the command, and the constructed value objects.
-1. The aggregate either performs the operation and changes its state by producing new events, or rejects the operation.
+5. The aggregate either performs the operation and changes its state by producing new events, or rejects the operation.
-1. If the operation was successful, the service persists new events to the store.
+6. If the operation was successful, the service persists new events to the store.
 Otherwise, it returns a failure to the edge.

+{{% alert icon="⁉️" title="Command handling errors" color="warning" %}}
+The last point above translates to: the application service **does not throw exceptions**.
+It [returns](#result) an instance of `ErrorResult` instead.
+It is your responsibility to handle the error.

+{{%/ alert %}}

 ## Application service base class